cssnr/portainer-stack-deploy-action/README.md

 </details>
 <details><summary>Full Example</summary>

-This example builds an image and pushes it, then deploys it to Portainer.
+This example builds an image, pushes to a registry, then deploys to Portainer.

 ```yaml
 name: 'Portainer Stack Deploy Action'